AlfredoSystems/Alfredo-NoU2/docs/source/nou_motor.rst

 	.. cpp:function:: void setMinimumOutput(float minimumOutput)

 		Sets the minimum power that should be sent to the motor when using the :cpp:func:`set` function.
 Together with :cpp:func:`setMaximumOutput`, this function allows users to map inputs on the interval (0, 1] to (``minimumOutput``, ``maximumOutput``].
-That is, if :cpp:func:`set` was passed an input just above zero, it would be mapped to an output just above :cpp:func:`minimumOutput`, which would be sent to the motor.
+That is, if :cpp:func:`set` was passed an input just above zero, it would be mapped to an output just above ``minimumOutput``, which would be sent to the motor.

 		:param float minimumOutput: `0...1` The minimum power that should be sent to the motor when using ``set``.